mgedmin/py-test-runner.vim/README.rst

     Specifies how to tell the test runner which test method is interesting.

-    Filtering by test method requires pythonhelper.vim_ to be installed.
+    Filtering by test method requires taghelper.vim_ to be installed.

     Examples::